theopensystemslab/planx-new/doc/how-to/how-to-debug-failed-submissions.md

 ### Via `#planx-notifications`

-There are normally three notifications per LDC submission in the `#planx-notifications` Slack channel, so a tell-tale sign of an error is if there are fewer messages.
+There are normally three notifications per Lawful Development Certificate (LDC) submission in the `#planx-notifications` Slack channel, so a tell-tale sign of an error is if there are fewer messages.

 For example, along with the production error above, for this submission there were only these two messages (the BOPS submission was missing):